 - When preparing monologues, avoid selections with dialects or accents, or any classical material.

-- Bring hard copy résumés and headshots to Festival to distribute to judges.
+- Bring hard copy résumés and headshots to ITF to distribute to judges.

 - Arrive ten minutes early for your audition; you will be allowed to leave as soon as you finish.